 For those who are interested in learning the language of cinema and for those who are just plain movie buffs, Celluloid, the Film Club, offers a wide variety ranging from the popular to the parallel.
 Discussions with filmmakers and critical analysis form a part of the activities.
-In the year 2015-16 the film club screened several documentaries The Textures of Loss by Pankaj Butalia; Fragments of the Past by Uma Chakravarti, renowned historian and former faculty member; Unfreedom based on the subject of sexual politics; and a short film In the Mood for Love by Aakriti Kohli and Sandeep Kumar Singh.
-The films were followed by discussion with their makers.
-Lastly, the documentaries Killing Us Softly by Jean Kilbourne on Women and Popular Culture was screened.
+In 2016-17, Celluloid organized a two-day short film festival followed by screening of Jashn-e-Aazadi by Sanjay Kak.
+A film making workshop Crafts of Documentary was arranged for the students.
+The club also screened several films including Sairat and Khushfhamiyaan-Bass Itti Si.